mayel/dataverse-old/README.md

 Import the SQL DB dump (or just create a DB and the tables will be created for you)

-Copy `config/secrets.sample.php` to `custom/secrets.php` and enter DB details, along with other options (such as Mandrill details for email notifications).
+Copy `config/secrets.sample.php` to `custom/secrets.php` and enter DB details, along with other options like your secret keys (and Mailgun details for email notifications).

 Configure your web server to serve the `web/` folder